 For stubborn warts, your doctor might try an alternative to the usual common wart treatments.
 Electrosurgery, or burning off warts with an electric needle, is one option.
 Warts can be removed with lasers, too, but this kind of procedure is expensive and may leave a scar.
 Bleomycin, an antibiotic used to treat cancer, can be injected into tough-to-cure warts.
 The medication kills the virus after a series of injections [source: Bacelieri].
 Another treatment for very tough cases is an immunotherapy gel or cream called Imiquimod.
 When Imiquimod is applied to a wart, it uses the body's natural rejection mechanisms to fight off the virus.
 Retinoids, or vitamin A creams, are another last-resort solution for persistent warts.
 A retinoid can be prescribed as a cream or given orally.

-For more information about getting, preventing and treating warts, refer to the resources on the next page.
+For more information about getting, preventing and treating warts, refer to the resources below.

 - American Academy of Dermatology.
 "Warts."
 2009.
 (Accessed 8/4/09)http://www.aad.org/public/publications/pamphlets/common_warts.html